-Information for local authorities about joining the SFPC programme to help safely reduce the number of children entering care.
+Information about the SFPC programme to help safely reduce the number of children entering care.

-Through this programme, we will invest £84 million over 5 years to support up to 20 local authorities to improve work with families and safely reduce the number of children entering care.
+This programme is investing £84 million over 5 years to support up to 20 local authorities to improve work with families to safely reduce the number of children entering care.

-The programme will support selected local authorities to adapt and adopt one of 3 children’s social care innovation programme projects in their own area.
+The programme will support the selected local authorities to roll out one of 3 children’s social care innovation programme projects in their own area.